qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 for the fitting parameters of interest.
 A developer can inject custom code to compute custom quantities based on the raw fit parameters.
 See :ref:`curve_analysis_results` for details.
-Afterwards, the analysis draws several curves in the figure.
-Users can set a custom plotter in :class:`.CurveAnalysis` classes, to customize figures, by setting the :attr:`~.CurveAnalysis.plotter` attribute (see documentation of the visualization module).
-Finally, it returns the list of created analysis results and a figure.
+Afterwards, figure plotting is handed over to the :doc:`Visualization </tutorials/visualization>` module via the :attr:`~.CurveAnalysis.plotter` attribute, and a list of created analysis results and the figure are returned.

 .. _curve_analysis_init_guess: